MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ## Import your data

-Use the template that you downloaded in the previous step (modified with your data) to import the file to your app.
+Use the template that you downloaded in the previous step (modified with your data) and import the file to your app.

-1. Open your app and from the left nav select a table.
+1. Open an app and from the left nav select a table.

    > [!div class="mx-imgBorder"]
    > ![From the site map select a table](media/left-nav-select-table.png "From the site pay select a table")

-3. On the command bar, select the file type that you want to import from:
+3. On the command bar, select the file type to import from:

-   - **Import from Excel**: If you're using the Excel template that you modified with your data then choose **Import from Excel**.
+   - **Import from Excel**: Select **Import from Excel** if you're using an Excel template.
    - **Import from CSV**
    - **Import from XML**

    > [!div class="mx-imgBorder"]
    > ![Shows the three import options in Power Apps](media/import-files.gif "Shows the three import options in Power Apps")

-2. Select **Choose File** and browse to the folder where you saved the file that contains the export file.
+2. Select **Choose File** and browse to the folder where the file is saved.
 Select the file, select **Open**, and then select **Next**.

    > [!TIP]
-   > You can import only one file at a time.
+   > You can only import one file at a time.
 To bring in more files, run the wizard again.

-3. Select whether you want to **Allow Duplicates** or not.
+3. Select whether to **Allow Duplicates** or not.
 More information, see [Set up duplicate detection rules to keep your data clean](https://docs.microsoft.com/power-platform/admin/set-up-duplicate-detection-rules-keep-data-clean).

 4. For CSV and XML files (skip this step if you're importing an Excel file):

-   - For a CSV file: Select the drop-down list and select the data delimiter and field delimiter that you’ve used your CSV file.
+   - For a CSV file: Select the drop-down list and select the data delimiter and field delimiter that's used the CSV file.

    - For CSV or XML file: If you have an alternate key defined, select it from the alternate Key drop-down list.
 The alternate key is used to uniquely identify and update rows during import.
 More information: [Define alternate keys to reference rows](https://docs.microsoft.com/powerapps/maker/data-platform/define-alternate-keys-reference-records).

      > [!div class="mx-imgBorder"]
      > ![Select the alternate key](media/import-xml-alternate-key.png "Select the alternate key")

-5. Review the file name and select **[Review Mapping](import-data.md#review-mapping)** to verify that the columns (fields) are mapped correctly.
+5. Select **[Review Mapping](import-data.md#review-mapping)** and verify the columns (fields) are mapped correctly.
 If everything looks good, select **Finish Import**.

    > [!div class="mx-imgBorder"]
    > ![Import selected Excel file and checking mapping](media/mapping-excel-file.png "Import selected Excel file and checking mapping")